bet4a/d3wiki/Arrays.md

 <a name="nest_key" href="Arrays#wiki-nest_key">#</a> nest.<b>key</b>(<i>function</i>)

 Registers a new key *function*.
 The key function will be invoked for each element in the input array, and must return a string identifier that is used to assign the element to its group.
 Most often, the function is implemented as a simple accessor, such as the year and variety accessors in the example above.
 Each time a key is registered, it is pushed onto the end of an internal keys array, and the resulting map or entries will have an additional hierarchy level.
-This is not currently a facility to remove or query the registered keys.
+There is not currently a facility to remove or query the registered keys.
 The most-recently registered key is referred to as the current key in subsequent methods.

 <a name="nest_sortKeys" href="Arrays#wiki-nest_sortKeys">#</a> nest.<b>sortKeys</b>(<i>comparator</i>)